Vibrato systems for guitar: Designs

 Many other designs exist in smaller numbers, notably several original designs marketed by Gibson under the Vibrola name, which they also used for some licensed Bigsby units.

+In 2015 the FOMOfx company released a "Digital Whammy Bar System" called Virtual Jeff with a control lever mounted on the body of the guitar.
+The design won awards in Australia and the USA.
+An updated model, the Virtual Jeff Pro, was released in 2022.

 Kauffman Vibrola

 The world's first patented mechanical vibrato unit was created and designed by Doc Kauffman.
-The initial patent was filed in August 1929 and was officially published in 1932.
+The initial patent was filed in August 1929 and was officially published in 1932 under the title, Apparatus for producing tremolo effects.
 Between 1920 and 1980 Kauffman collaborated with many pioneering guitar manufacturers including Rickenbacker, Gibson and Fender.
 In the late 1930s Rickenbacker produced the first commercial batch of electric Spanish guitars, utilizing the Kauffman "Vib-rol-a" as a stock option, thus setting precedence for electric guitars produced by Fender and Gibson.

 The Epiphone guitar company first offered the Vibrola as an option on some archtop guitars from 1935 to 1937.
 Epiphone sold the Vibrola as an aftermarket option as well.
 This Vibrola was also used on some Rickenbacker lap steel guitars at around the same time and was introduced on their six string 'Electro Spanish' guitars beginning about 1937.

 Some early Vibrolas on Rickenbacker guitars were not operated by hand, but rather moved with an electrical mechanism developed by Doc Kauffman to simulate the pitch manipulation available with steel guitars.
 The Vibrola distributed as an option with Rickenbacker Electro Spanish guitars was hand operated like the earliest Epiphone Vibrolas.
 A later unit was created and used on Rickenbacker's Capri line of guitars in the 1950s, such as John Lennon's 1958 Rickenbacker 325.
 It was a side-to-side action vibrato unit (rather than the up-down action of later units) that was notorious for throwing the guitar out of tune, hence Lennon's replacing his with a Bigsby B5 unit (Lennon's 1964 Rickenbacker 325 came fitted with a Rickenbacker Ac'cent vibrato unit).